CptCold12/DDPGRL/README.md

 ### Project Details

 This is the second project of the Deep Reinforcement Learning Nanodegree.
 I trained a DDPG Agent to solve the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+This project is influenced by the previous one: https://github.com/escribano89/bananas-dqn and the DDPG implementations from the Udacity's repository https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum.

 In this environment, a double-jointed arm can move to target locations.
 A reward is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.